St Joseph's Convent, Taunton

-St Joseph's Convent is a complex of 18th- and 19th-century buildings in Taunton, Somerset, which were primarily used as a Roman Catholic convent, first by the Franciscans, and then Sisters of St. Joseph of Annecy.
+St Joseph's Convent is a complex of 18th- and 19th-century buildings in Taunton, Somerset.
+They were primarily used as a Roman Catholic convent.
+First by the Franciscans and then Sisters of St. Joseph of Annecy.
 The buildings were sold out of the Catholic church in 1976, and were redeveloped as residential flats in 2005.
 The main building is designated by English Heritage as a Grade II* listed building, while the boundary walls on the west side are Grade II listed.

 The main building was begun in 1772, as a free hospital for the poor, but funding ran out two years later, and it was completed as a private residence.
 In the early 19th century, it was bought by a group of Franciscan nuns, who moved from an unsatisfactory site in Winchester.
 The nuns carried out a number of additions and extensions to the building to make it more suitable for their needs.
 They moved out of Taunton in 1950 and sold the convent to the Sisters of St. Joseph, who continued to run a school on the site for the next twenty-six years.